Battle of Gazala: Operation Venice

 Further to the east, the 15th Panzer Division had engaged the 4th Armoured Brigade of the 7th Armoured Division, which had been ordered south to support the 3rd Indian and 7th Motorised brigades.
 In a mutually costly engagement, the Germans were surprised by the range and power of the 75 mm guns on the new M3 (Grant) tanks.
 The 4th Armoured Brigade then withdrew toward El Adem and spent the night near the Belhamed supply base, east of El Adem.
-By late morning, the Axis armoured units had advanced more than 25 mi north but by noon had been stopped by the 1st Armoured Division in more mutually costly fighting.
+By late morning, the Axis armoured units had advanced more than 25 mi north but by noon had been stopped by the 1st Armoured Division in more mutually-costly fighting.

 On the far right of the Axis advance, the 90th Light Afrika Division engaged the 7th Motorised Brigade at Retma and forced it to withdraw eastwards on Bir el Gubi.
-Resuming their advance toward El Adem before noon, armoured cars of the 90th Light came upon the advanced HQ of 7th Armoured Division near Bir Beuid, dispersing it and capturing a number of officers including the commander, Frank Messervy, who pretended to be a batman and escaped.
+Resuming their advance toward El Adem before noon, armoured cars of the 90th Light came upon the advanced HQ of 7th Armoured Division near Bir Beuid, dispersing it and capturing a number of officers, including the commander, Frank Messervy, who pretended to be a batman and escaped.
 The "inexcusable" lapse in security left the division without effective command for the next two days.
-As planned, 90th Light division reached the El Adem area by mid-morning and captured a number of supply dumps.
+As planned, the 90th Light Division reached the El Adem area by mid-morning and captured a number of supply dumps.
 The following day, the 4th Armoured Brigade was sent to El Adem and the 90th Light Division was driven back to the south-west.